 - Do you want to specialize in paid social, or organic?

-- Are you creative and love coming up with content or are you better at execution, e.g. taking all of the posts, stories, reels, carousels etc., and scheduling them?
+- Are you creative and love coming up with content or are you better at execution, e.g. taking all of the posts, stories, reels, carousels, etc., and scheduling them?

 - Or maybe you don’t give a fig about creating the content but you love digging into the numbers, analyzing what worked and didn’t with various audiences, understanding why, and giving this valuable feedback to the creative team.

 - Perhaps you don’t give a damn about any of the creation or reporting, you just love hanging out on social media all day and interacting.
-Maybe your dream is to get to know a client’s brand inside and out and become their online business community manager, responding to customer feedback and questions and doing so as good as the founder would be able to because you live and breathe the brand.
+Maybe your dream is to get to know a client’s brand inside and out and become their online business community manager, responding to customer feedback and questions and doing so as well as the founder would be able to because you live and breathe the brand.

 These are just four options… there are dozens more.
 Plus, add in various platforms (Twitter, Facebook, Instagram, Pinterest, etc.) and there is an entire world of freelance career options just in the social media space.
 The best way to understand what you want to do is to paddle around for a while.